kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 // These are built-in conditions of an eviction request. const (
     // EvictionRequestConditionCanceled means that the eviction request is no longer being processed
-	// by any eviction interceptor because the eviction request has been canceled.
+	// by any eviction responder because the eviction request has been canceled.
     EvictionRequestConditionCanceled EvictionRequestConditionType = "Canceled"

     // EvictionRequestConditionEvicted means that the target has been evicted (e.g. a pod has been